-As the Apostle Peter confessed to the Great Prophet: "Lord, You knowest all things!"
-John 21:17b.
-And as Jesus Himself claimed: "No man knows the Son, but the Father.
-Neither does any man know the Father, save the Son -- and he to whomsoever the Son wants to reveal Him."
-Matt.
-11:27.
+As the Apostle Peter confessed to the Great Prophet: "Lord, Thou knowest all things!"
+(John 21:17b).
+And as Jesus Himself claimed: "No man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal Him" (Matt.
+11:27).